Taylor Heinicke Player Prop Bets for NFL Week 17 | Washington vs. Philadelphia 1/2/2022

 Season Stats

-- He also adds 296 rushing yards (19.7 ypg) on 56 carries while scoring one touchdown on the ground.
+- He's tacked on 296 rushing yards on 56 carries and one rushing touchdown, averaging 19.7 yards per game.

-- The Football Team have called a pass in 54.3% of their plays from scrimmage this year while running the ball 45.7% of the time.
-This offensive attack ranks 24th in the NFL in points scored.
+- The Football Team, who rank 24th in the NFL in points scored, have dropped back to pass 54.3% of the time while opting for the ground attack 45.7% of the time.

-- Heinicke accounts for 39.1% of his team's red zone plays, with 45 of his 440 pass attempts coming from inside the opponent's 20-yard line.
+- Heinicke has attempted 45 of his 440 passes in the red zone, accounting for 39.1% of his team's red zone plays.

 - Click over to SISportsbook and find the latest player props and odds for Heinicke's matchup with the Eagles.